Bakers Creek air crash: Crash

 The aircraft took off from Mackay Airfield just before dawn at about 6 am in foggy conditions, headed for Port Moresby.
 Soon after, it made a low-altitude turn and crashed a few minutes later.
 All but one person on board was killed.
 The cause of the crash remains a mystery.

-The sole survivor of the crash, Foye Kenneth Roberts, died at Wichita Falls, Texas, on 4 February 2004.
-Another man, Joseph Gordon Roberts of Texas, also of the 317th Troop Carrier Group, was due to be a passenger on the plane but missed the flight due to sleeping in and arriving late at the airfield.

-Due to wartime censorship, nothing of the incident was reported in the media.
-The Daily Mercury, Mackay's newspaper, reported the following day that a visiting American serviceman had been injured, as well as an editorial expressing the sentiments of locals who knew what had happened.
-Nothing more appeared in the local media until 21 August 1945, after the war had ended.
-Victims' relatives received War Department telegrams which said little more than the serviceman had been killed in an air crash in the southwest Pacific.

 Australia's equal second deadliest aviation disaster, the 1960 crash of Trans Australia Airlines Flight 538, also occurred at Mackay Airfield.

 Memorials

 A memorial was unveiled at Bakers Creek, near Mackay, Australia, on 11 May 1992, consisting of two brick columns aligned northwards on which are mounted flag poles and two brass plaques facing eastwards.
 Between the columns is a large aircraft propeller of a type fitted to Douglas C-47 airplanes supplied to the Royal Australian Air Force.
 The plaques describe the crash and list the men known to have perished and the sole survivor.
 Above the monument is a brass model of a B-17C that was unveiled and saluted by a low-flying 5th AF United States Air Force Lockheed C-130 from Yokota AB, Japan, on 15 June 2003, during 60th Anniversary events marking the crash.
 A small brass plaque tells about the model.
 Two brass plaques representing the 46th Troop Carrier Squadron and the 5th Air Force Memorial Foundation are mounted on a plinth in front of the Bakers Creek Memorial.
 Inside, a spotlight illuminates the memorial for several hours each night.
 Annual commemorative ceremonies are held at the memorial, usually in June.

 Another memorial to the US service members was unveiled in Washington, D.C., on 14 June 2006, at the World War II Memorial.
-After the unveiling, it was moved temporarily to the Embassy of Australia, Washington, D.C..
+After the unveiling, it was moved temporarily to the Embassy of Australia, Washington, D.C.
 Because embassies are considered foreign soil, the Bakers Creek Memorial Association (USA) petitioned American lawmakers to relocate the memorial.
 After several years of negotiation, a dedication ceremony took place on 11 June 2009 at the Selfridge Gate entrance—in Fort Myer, Virginia—to Arlington National Cemetery.